 Despite what Google Search results may suggest, RAG+B is not shorthand for a fashion brand or a band.
-Instead, it's an elaboration on the RAG rating system we previously discussed here.
+Instead, it’s an extension of the RAG rating system.

 A basic summary of that article is that RAG ratings are a popular project management method of rating for issues or status reports, based on Red, Amber (yellow), and Green.
 RAG ratings are based on traffic lights and serve as a good strategy to visually mark various items.